 The Z'Berg-Nejedly Forest Practice Act of 1973 prohibits a person from conducting timber operations, as defined, unless a timber harvesting plan prepared by a registered professional forester has been submitted to, and is approved by, the Department of Forestry and Fire Protection.
 Existing law requires a timber harvesting plan that is approved by the department on or after July 1, 2012, to be effective for a period of not more than 5 years, unless extended for 2 years, as provided.
-Existing law allows for a timber harvesting plan that is approved by the department from January 1, 2010, to August 31, 2012, inclusive, to be extended for 2 years, and up to a total of 4 years, if certain conditions are met.
-This bill would eliminate extensions for timber harvesting plan that is approved by the department from January 1, 2014, to December 31, 2016, inclusive, to be extended for an additional 2 years if certain conditions are met.
+Existing law allows for a timber harvesting plan that is approved by the department from January 1, 2010, to August 31, 2012, inclusive, to be estended for 2 years, and up to a total of 4 years, if certain conditions are met.
+This bill would eliminate extensions for timber harvesting plans approved by the department from January 1, 2010, to August 31, 2021, inclusive, and instead allow for a timber harvesting plan that is approved by the department from January 1, 2014, to December 31, 2016, inclusive, to be extended for an additional 2 years if certain conditions are met.